Genealogical & Historical Research Collections

 Name index includes date and denomination.
 Papers include Catholic, Protestant, and other denominational certificates of credentials as ordained clergy.

-The Milwaukee County Historical Society has over a million photographs in its collections.
-Photographs are all housed on-site and are readily available for patrons.
-The collections are searchable amongst a variety of categories, including subject, photographer, family, and street.
+The Milwaukee County Historical Society has more than one million photographs in its collections.
+Most photographs are housed on-site and are readily available for patrons.
+The collections are arranged by subject category, street, and family or individual name.
+We also have collections from several Milwaukee photographers.

 Rich sources of biographical and local history information, all indexed: